BATHS FOR HEALING

 4. Epsom salt bath for relaxation.
-This is one of the most relaxing and soothing baths I know of.
+This is one of the most relaxing and soothing baths.
 It can be used to relax the muscles and nerves.
 It may help with anxiety, and may help one slow down to get to sleep.

 Preparation: Add about 4 or 5 pounds of Epsom salts (magnesium sulfate) from the drug store or supermarket to a fairly hot bath.
 Soak for 20 minutes or a little more.

 Cautions: This bath is fairly yin, so do not repeat more than twice a week, in most cases.
 For an acute injury, however, you could take a few of them to reduce pain, just for a few days.

 The Epsom salt sitz bath.
 This bath is used to heal anal fissures.
 Turn on the very warm water until there is about 1 inch of rather warm or hot water in the bathtub.
 Add at least 3 or even 4 pounds of Epsom salts to the bath and let them dissolve.
 Then sit in bathtub for twenty minutes.
 You can wear a shirt or sweater.
 You will need to repeat this bath every day for a few weeks, in most cases.
 This bath is much less yin because it involves much less water.